ArchAngel2190/Discord.Bot/README.md

 Certain parts of their code were modified to create this bot in its present form.
 ### Main differences:
 - Updated bot to stop using Asynchronus DuckDuckGoSearch as this is not compat with current versions of OpenAI tools (now uses DDGS instead of AsyncDDGS)
-- Serious error handling fixes and adjustments that are borne not out of Mishal's code, but out of the fact that his bot was created in older versions of python
+- Serious error handling fixes and adjustments that are borne not out of Mishal's code, but out of the fact that his bot was created in older versions of Python
-- trump.txt is my own creation

 ### Original contributors to Mishal Hossin's bot: